Text size

 How to advance PCT international applications into the national phase in Japan

-(i) Time limit for entering into the national phase in Japan
+(ii) Time limit for entering into the national phase in Japan

 a.
 Time limit for submitting national documents

-*translations : required contents of the translations are description, claims, drawings (any text matter of drawings), and abstract.
-Translations may be attached to Form No. 53 or "Submission of Translation of the Application (PDF:26KB)" where translations are not submitted with Form No. 53.
-Where amendments have been filed under PCT Article 19 or 34, the translations of such amendments must be submitted to the JPO within 30 months from the priority date.
-(Form No.52 (PDF:31KB) or From No.54 (PDF:29KB) is available.)
+**translations : translations required contents of the translations are description, claims, drawings (any text matter of drawings), and abstract.
+Translations may be attached to Form No. 53 or "Submission of Translation of the Application.pdf (62KB)" where translations are not submitted with Form No. 53.

 b.
 Special time limit for submitting translations